zhangjinshui-nerveee/nerveee_old/content/post/EMC_and_Printed_Circuit_Board/index.md

 ---
 > "Reviewers ridiculed it and consumers spurned it.
 Nevertheless, as is often with Microsoft products, persistence eventually made Windows better and dominant."

-Discussion about the PCB design never stopped.
+Discussion about the PCB design and EMC (Electro-Magnetic Compatibility) never stopped.
+The thing we need to do seems quite simple, find the three elements of the interference: Source, Propagation path, and Load.
+And then break them down.

 ## References